KatherineMichel/church-website-and-marketing-on-a-budget/advanced_marketing_options.md

 Facebook is the 'king' of social traffic, with other networks such as Twitter, Instagram and Pinterest close behind.

-Outreach can be done for free through Facebook sharing.

-Outreach can also be done by paying to advertise

 Notably, this may reach a different demographic segment than other forms of advertisement.